forestryio/forestry.io/hugo/content/blog/up-and-running-with-hugo-part-2.md

 Both Eslint (Javascript) and Stylelint (CSS) can be configured from `.eslintrc.yml` and `.stylelintrc.yml` in the root of the boilerplate.

+{{% tip %}}

+Testing doesn't end here!
+The sky is the limit.
+Write your own tests, or try out other common static hosting test suites like [HTML Proofer](https://github.com/gjtorikian/html-proofer) or [Jest](https://blog.sentry.io/2017/10/23/keep-your-blog-consistent-with-jekyll-and-jest).

+{{% /tip %}}

 ## 4) Setting up Continuous Deployment with Forestry

 Your final step is to set up continuous deployment with Forestry, so that each time a commit is pushed to your remote repository,  your site is automatically rebuilt and deployed to your hosting provider!